cseanburns/research-notebook/source/cv/index.markdown

 ### Refereed Conference Abstracts

 **Burns**, C. S. (2014, Forthcoming).
-The scholarly journal and disciplinary identity: An Autoethnographic reading of *The Library Quarterly*.
+The scholarly journal and disciplinary identity: An autoethnographic reading of *The Library Quarterly*.
 2014 Association for Library and Information Science (ALISE) Annual Conference, Philadelphia, Pennsylvania, USA, January, 2014.